Bachelor of General Studies

 Students may earn only one emphasis and do not have the option of creating custom-made areas of study.
 However, within the number of general electives available, students can utilize credit previously earned in a former major or choose to take courses in a particular concentration.

-The BGS is a fully accredited bachelor's degree from Brigham Young University.
+The Bachelor of General Studies is a bachelor's degree from Brigham Young University designed to help you finish at home what you started at BYU.
 Students pursue this program for a variety of reasons.
 Some desire a sense of accomplishment—to complete a degree they began years ago.
 Others are looking for career advancement or to eventually pursue a postgraduate degree.

 To receive a BYU bachelor's degree a student must complete, in addition to all requirements for a specific major, the following university requirements: